oracle/graal/docs/reference-manual/native-image/Bundles.md

 ```

 As expected, the new bundle contains the `--pgo` option that you passed to `native-image` to build an optimized bundle.
-Building a native executable from this new bundle generates a pgo-optimized image out of the box (see `PGO: on` in build output):
+Building a native executable from this new bundle generates a pgo-optimized executable out of the box (see `PGO: on` in build output):
 ```shell
 $ native-image --bundle-apply=micronautguide-pgo-optimized.nib